jeffmlb91/learn-test/README.md

 ## Value vs. Reference
 Learn how some data types are copied by value and others by reference, and what this means when we write code.
 This concept is at the root of countless bugs that plague websites today.
 A simple look at computer memory explains what’s happening.

+#### Primitive Types vs. Reference Types

+Primitive types (e.g., numbers, strings) are passed by value, meaning a copy of the value is made.
+Reference types (e.g., arrays, objects) are passed by reference, meaning the variable holds a reference (or pointer) to the memory location where the actual data is stored.

 ### 1 .
 Primitives data types

 Primitives refer to basic data types that are not objects and have no methods.
 Examples include numbers, strings, booleans, null, undefined, symbol, and bigint.